aaronpeikert/bayes-prereg/README.md

 reporting a simple confirmatory story for a set of results that were produced by an arduous process of try and error.
 The scientific community, widely agrees that actively concealing such “trying for results” is misconduct.
-But what exactly is such concealment cheating the scientific community of?
+But how is such concealment hurting the scientific process?
 We believe that a rigorous answer to this question enables us to clear some common misunderstandings that lead researchers to deem preregistration as unfit for their purposes.
 These misunderstandings are interesting from a theoretical perspective but also lead to decreased efficiency of the scientific process if researcher misguidedly decide that preregistration is not applicable for